Cable cell morphology¶

 - tag: int¶

 Integer tag meta-data associated with the segment.
-Typically the tag would correspond to the SWC structure identifier: soma=1, axon=2, dendrite=3, apical dendrite=4, however arbitrary tags, including zero and negative values, can be used.
+Typically, the tag would correspond to the SWC structure identifier: soma=1, axon=2, dendrite=3, apical dendrite=4, however arbitrary tags, including zero and negative values, can be used.

 - class arbor.segment_tree¶

-A segment tree is a description of a the segments and their connections Segment trees comprise a sequence of segments starting from at lease one root segment, together with a parent-child adjacency relationship where a child segment is distal to its parent.
+A segment tree is a description of the segments and their connections.
+Segment trees comprise a sequence of segments starting from at least one root segment, together with a parent-child adjacency relationship where a child segment is distal to its parent.
 Branches in the tree occur where a segment has more than one child.
 Furthermore, a segment can not have more than one parent.
 In this manner, neuron morphologies are modeled as a tree, where cables that represent dendrites and axons can branch, but branches can not rejoin.
 A segment tree is a segment-based description of a cell’s morphology.

 - segment_tree()¶